shraynasrivastava/flavor-scout/ARCHITECTURE.md

 Structured Prompt to Llama 3.1 70B:
 ┌─────────────────────────────────────────┐
 │ "You are a product analyst for         │
 │  HealthKart.
-Analyze these discussions │
+Analyze these REAL        │
-│  and extract:                           │
+│  discussions and extract:               │
 │  1.
 Trending flavor keywords            │
 │  2.
 Recommendations with 'Why it works' │
 │  3.
 The #1 Golden Candidate            │
 │                                         │
-│  Brand profiles provided for matching:  │
-│  - MuscleBlaze (hardcore gym)           │
-│  - HK Vitals (wellness lifestyle)       │
-│  - TrueBasics (premium health)          │
+│  ONLY use data actually present.       │
-└─────────────────────────────────────────┘
+│  Do NOT hallucinate or invent trends.  │ └─────────────────────────────────────────┘
         │
         ▼